 Jerry Bartow Scholarship Fund is awarded every year by Black Executive Exchange Program or BEEP.
 The organization awards three scholarships every year to selected undergraduate students who intend to attend historically black college & universities or HBCU.

 Students with major in education, technology, engineering and business are eligible to apply for this application program.
 This scholarship basically targets the Black, Non-Hispanic, students who intend to enroll for full-time at 4 years college or university.
 The selected students will receive $5,000 under this application program which they can use to cover their tuition and other expenses.

 Regions Financial Corporation awards Regions Riding Forward Black History Month Scholarship every year to college and high school students.
 Applicants need to participate in essay writing competition targeting the African Americans who inspired the society.
 The organization offers scholarships to 32 essay writing competition winners every year, two students from each region where the financial institution has its branches.

 The competition is organized every year during the Black History Month to pay tribute to the African Americans who contributed towards the betterment of the society.
 The applicants must boast a grade point average of 2.0 or above to become eligible for $5,000 scholarship.

-CBCF General Mills Health program is awarded every year and it is open to both graduate and undergraduate students who intend to major in health related students.
-However, the applicants must demonstrate leadership qualities, academic achievements and service to the community to receive the program amount of $2,500.
+CBCF General Mills Health Scholarship program is awarded every year and it is open to both graduate and undergraduate students who intend to major in health related students.
+However, the applicants must demonstrate leadership qualities, academic achievements and service to the community to receive the aid amount of $2,500.